floolean/EasyDocumentStorage.PCL/README.md

 }
 ```

-Somewhere in your code register the previously created MyDocument class.
-This is the only thing
+Somewhere in your code you need to register the previously created MyDocument class, this is the only configuration
-needed as the EDS treats ids internally as string.
+needed as EasyDocumentStorage treats ids internally as string.
 This way you can use whatever you want as id, as
 long as you provide a converter that returns a string.

 ```csharp